By: Maralee McKee

 Last year at this time, I had a weekly newsletter that went out to several thousand people.
 (This blog just started in April.)
 Letters poured in — pages of love, prayer, support, and stories of your own battles with severe dyslexia and stories of your children.

 Here’s a link to that article: https://www.mannersmentor.com/2008/12/new-diagnosis-for-corbett-new-journey.html.
 I got to thinking of it when I received a call last week from a lady standing right now where I stood a year ago.
 I could feel her pain; I understood her shock, her sorrow, her uncertainty, even her anger.

 It’s hard being a mom and having to come to grips with the fact that no matter how hard we try, no matter how much money we pay, no matter how many specialists we team with, our little ones are wired differently.

 Do you want to know what I’ve really, truly learned this year?
-Sometimes things aren’t perfect, but perfection is over rated.
+I learned that sometimes things aren’t perfect, but perfection is overrated.

 I would take away my little guy’s struggles in an instant if I could.
-But, I can’t.
-So, I’m doing all I can to help him, leaning on Christ for the rest, and expecting great, unexpected things for and from my precious little guy.
+But I can’t.
+So, I’m doing all I can to help him, leaning on Christ for the rest, and hoping for great, unexpected things for and from my precious little guy.

 This year I understand that I have my own miracle man.
 My request has been granted.
 It’s just that my miracle will unfold inch-by-inch over the next 12 years of school and beyond into college and throughout his life.